Integral points on Markoff type cubic surfaces: Appendix

 \section{Appendix}

-\ The appendix consists of (A) a discussion of invariants of affine cubic forms referred to in the Introduction, and (B) computation of local masses.
-The local masses $\delta_p$ (for primes $p \geq 2$) are computed in some detail here since their structure is used in the proofs in Section 8.
-The analysis is technical but otherwise straightforward.
+\ The appendix consists of (A) a discussion of invariants of affine cubic forms referred to in the Introduction, and (B) computation of local masses $\delta_p$, for primes $p \geq 2$ (with some details omitted); their structure is used in the proofs in Section \ref{sec8}.